History of Marmapuncture

 What to expect form a Marmapuncture session?

 Marmapuncture is usually given weekly or fortnightly depending on the severity of the condition and your individual constitution.
-The marmapuncturist conducts a full Ayurvedic consultation to discern your dosha imbalance.
-This will determine the treatment prognosis - frequency, duration and course.
+The marmapuncturist conducts a full Ayurvedic consultation to discern your dosha & energetic imbalance.
+This will determine the treatment prognosis - frequency, duration and needle placement.
 Alongside marmapuncture, dietary and lifestyle advice, herbs and food supplements may also be prescribed to enhance your body’s healing.

 What Nitasha has to say about Marmapuncture?

-While I deeply respect and have been trained in Chinese, Japanese and Western Medical Acupuncture when I discovered and immersed myself in marmapuncture it felt like I had come home.
-I find myself using marmapuncture as a therapeutic modality more often as I feel I get a stronger therapeutic result.
+While I deeply respect and have been trained in Chinese, Japanese and Western Medical Acupuncture i - everything changed when I discovered and immersed myself in marmapuncture.
+It felt like I had come home.
+I find myself using marmapuncture as a treatment modality more often as I feel I get a stronger therapeutic result.
 To most clients, marmapuncture feels like acupuncture.
-Its only clients who have been using acupuncture for a long time and feel the subtle changes in energy who can tell the difference between the two modalities.
+Only clients who have been using acupuncture for a long time and feel the subtle changes in energy in their bodies can tell the difference between the two modalities.
 I am excited to be sharing the benefits of marmapuncture.

 We offer Marmapuncture treatments in London & Bedfordshire.